duckdb/duckdb-web/docs/guides/import/parquet_export.md

 selected: Parquet Export
 ---

-# How to export a table to a Parquet file

 To export the data from a table to a Parquet file, use the `COPY` statement.

 ```sql